O2741/SQL-Server-2025-Domain-Integration/README.md

 ![Install Rules Error](./images/Errorafterinstallrules.png)

-**Clarification on Warnings:** You may notice yellow warning icons in `image_a9d728.png` regarding the "Computer domain controller" and "Windows Firewall."
+**Clarification on Warnings:** You may notice yellow warning icons regarding the "Computer domain controller" and "Windows Firewall."
 These are expected in this lab environment and are not critical errors.
 These warnings do not affect the functionality of this virtualized lab setup, and you can safely proceed with the installation.

 ![Feature Selection](./images/sqlfeatureselection.png)